expkg-zone58/ex-thumbnailator/readme.md

 ## Usage

 Images are input and output as `xs:base64Binary` items.
 Inputs typically come from `fetch:binary` which allows for file and http sources.
-Outputs may be saved with `file:write-binary` or `db:store`
+Outputs may be saved with `file:write-binary` or `db:put-binary`

 ### Simple